Chunhao137/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: For this problem, we identified two boxes with the same two digits belonging to the same peer group.
+With this constraint, we could immediately eliminate any digits in the naked twin's peer group that have the same digits as the naked twins.
+This technique allows us reduce the set of possible solutions and optimize our solution.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In the original problem, we were constrained by columns, rows and squares.
+With this constraint we were able to make sure that no duplicates appeared in the associated  columns, rows and squares.
+To solve the  diagonal sudoku problem, we simply extended the constraints to include diagonals which allowed us to reduce the set of outcomes even further.
 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame